 Bio

-I'm a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
-I work with Prof. Milos Gligoric.
-My research area is the fusion of software engineering and natural language processing, with a focus on improving developers' productivity during software development, testing, and maintenance.
-Specific topics include combining machine learning and code execution for test completion and lemma naming, learning to evolve code and comments, and frameworks for maintaining executable comments and specifications.
+I am an Assistant Professor in the Cheriton School of Computer Science at University of Waterloo.
+My research interest is improving developers' productivity during software development, testing, and maintenance.
+Specific topics include execution-guided machine learning models for testing and verification, learning to evolve code and comments, and frameworks for executable comments and specifications.

 Publications